ArcBlock/forge-docs/src/txs/asset/create_asset.md

 ---
-title: "Create Asset Transaction"
+title: 'Create Asset Transaction'
-description: "Create Asset Transaction"
+description: 'Create Asset Transaction'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "asset"
+  - 'asset'
-  - "create_asset"
+  - 'create_asset'
 ---

 **Create Asset** transaction is used to create a new asset for your account.
 The asset could be transferred/exchanged to/with others.
 The use cases for asset are pretty rich, e.g.: